With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreWellspan Philhaven Day Hospital is a mental health treatment center in Lancaster County, Pennsylvania, located at 780 Eden Road, 17601 zip code.
+Learn MoreWellspan Philhaven Day Hospital is a mental health facility in Lancaster County, PA, located at 780 Eden Road in the 17601 zip code.
 Wellspan Philhaven Day Hospital provides partial hospitalization/day treatment.
-Wellspan Philhaven Day Hospital also offers group therapy, activity therapy and psychotropic medication to children / adolescents.
-Wellspan Philhaven Day Hospital supports LGBT and people with PTSD.
-Wellspan Philhaven Day Hospital also provides suicide prevention services, education services and family psychoeducation.
+Wellspan Philhaven Day Hospital provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Wellspan Philhaven Day Hospital also supports people with PTSD and LGBT.
+Additional services offered by Wellspan Philhaven Day Hospital consist of family psychoeducation, education services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.